 I joined MK Law in March 2017, and work within the Human Rights and Actions against the police department, taking cases against the police and other public bodies within the sphere of the criminal justice system.
 Typically cases will involve allegations of wrongful arrest / false imprisonment, assault, malicious prosecution and will often include claims brought under the Human Rights Act and Equality Act.

-Duncan is an experienced criminal defence solicitor, having qualified as a solicitor in 2004 and working for eight years exclusively as a criminal defence solicitor, before switching to civil litigation in 2012.
-He remains a practising duty solicitor regularly advising at the police station and the magistrates court for MK Law.
+I qualified as a solicitor in 2004 and worked for eight years as a criminal defence solicitor (and remain a practising duty solicitor), before switching to civil litigation in 2012.

-He also provides legal representation at inquest proceedings and in civil actions arising from deaths in custody and/or in circumstances involving the state.
+I also provide legal representation at inquest proceedings and in civil actions arising from deaths in custody and/or in circumstances involving the state.

-Duncan is a member of the Police Action Lawyers Group and is on the Pro Bono Panel for the Travellers Movement Equality and Social Justice Unit.
-He is recommended in the Legal 500 Directory.
+I am a member of the Police Action Lawyers Group and I’m on the Pro Bono Panel for the Travellers Movement Equality and Social Justice Unit.
+I am also recommended in the Legal 500 Directory.